zahydo/software_engineering_II_lessons/principles/solid/openclosed.md

     }
 ```

-Each car extends the abstract class Car and implements the abstract method priceMedioCoche().
-Thus, each car has its own implementation of the method AverageCarPrice(), so the method printAverageCarPrice() iterates the array of cars and only calls the method AverageCarPrice().
+Each car extends the abstract class Car and implements the abstract method averageCarPrice().
+Thus, each car has its own implementation of the method averageCarPrice(), so the method printAverageCarPrice() iterates the array of cars and only calls the method averageCarPrice().

-Now, if we add a new car, priceAverageCar() will not have to be modified.
+Now, if we add a new car, averageCarPrice() will not have to be modified.
 We will only have to add the new car to the array, thus fulfilling the open/closed principle

 ### Related principles